 A frequent visitor to this site was kind enough to bring other information to light, however, which calls Wood’s authorship into question.
 A 1974 history of Architecture in Philadelphia by Longstreth and Tietelman — which I should have checked, since I actually own a copy — gives Harry Lewis as the owner and credits Boston architect William Whitney Lewis as the architect.
 Wood had done so few townhouses and Lewis’s in Boston are so different in style that I was at a loss.
 The only work that has any stylistic resemblance in a trio of Back Bay houses at the corner of Marlborough and Exeter Streets.
 Those three are more typically Richardsonian, however, though the material palette is similar.

-Consider and compare these details of #242’s front entry:
+Consider and compare these details of #242’s front entry (below) with a W. W. Lewis house in Boston (above):

 I had thought to revisit ancestry this afternoon but their site doesn’t seem to be functioning on the computer here, so other resources have had to fill in.
 Harry Ashmead Lewis, the purported original client, it turns out was the younger brother of architect Lewis; they were born in 1854 and 1850 respectively, sons of William Stump Lewis and Frances Ellen Lewis (née Whitney) of Manchester in the U.K. Details of their emigration probably aren’t that significant.